EMDK/docs/edge/source/api/scanandpair/ScanAndPairManager.md

 **Parameters:**

-pin - Pin required to pair with the Bluetooth device.
+`pin` - Pin required to pair with the Bluetooth device.

 **Returns:**

-com.symbol.emdk.scanandpair.ScanAndPairResults
+com.symbol.emdk.scanandpair.ScanAndPairResults - Returns success if the scan and pair request is successfully initiated.

 ### scanAndUnpair